suhaaskanneganti/Stock_Dashboard/README.md

 # Simple-Robinhood-Dashboard

-Simlple-Robinhood-Dashboard is a a clean and simple Robinhood-like web app that allows the user to view up to date information on a list of tickers.
+Simple-Robinhood-Dashboard is a a clean and simple Robinhood-like web app that allows the user to view up to date information on a list of tickers.

 ## Setup